“The ATs and docs know how to treat athletes — especially making sure they’re feeling okay and getting back to their sport on time.” –Payton

 Tailored Physical Therapy

 During a follow-up visit two weeks later, Dr. Hogan removed the surgical wrap so the ankle could be put into a cast.
-A trouper the entire time, Payton describes his surgery and recovery as “pretty straightforward and simple” and “not very painful.”
-In mid-December, the cast came off, a boot went on, and Payton began physical therapy (PT) with UPMC Centers for Rehab Services physical therapists at the UPMC Freddie Fu Sports Medicine Center.
+Payton describes his surgery and recovery as “pretty straightforward and simple” and “not very painful.”

 Continued Partnership and Success

-While not all patient experiences are alike, Payton’s represents a total team effort and collaboration between health care providers, which is the goal for UPMC Sports Medicine.
+While not all patient experiences are alike, Payton’s represents a total team effort and collaboration between health care providers, which is the goal of UPMC Sports Medicine.

 To learn more or schedule an appointment, please call 1-855-937-7678 or visit our website.